Updated July 27, 2023

-Now let’s look at a company that caters to the need and makes it its competitive advantage.
-The era of facebook, twitter, and LinkedIn all have emerged years before.
-However, now the attention is driven mainly towards messaging and communication.
-Facebook maintained its position by acquiring two companies with this potential, Instagram and WhatsApp
+Now let’s look at a company that caters to the need and gives it its competitive advantage.
+The era of Facebook, Twitter, and LinkedIn all have emerged years before.
+However, the focus has now shifted primarily towards messaging and communication.
+Facebook maintained its position by acquiring two companies with this potential, Instagram and WhatsApp.

 Similar to this is a company called Pinterest.
 It has carved its niche in the market.
-The company is pretty young and still has a very high valuation ($12 billion).
-The company has 200 million subscribers and active users most of them are from the US and approximately 80% of them are women.
-At the beginning of its business, Pinterest grew its business using the referral model without using the expensive acquisition methods of customer acquisition.
+The company is young and still has a very high valuation ($12 billion).
+The company has 200 million subscribers and active users; most are from the US, and approximately 80% are women.
+At the beginning of its business, Pinterest grew its business using the referral model without using expensive customer acquisition methods.

 What Pinterest has got is need-based positioning.
 It provides users who use the network to buy new things.
-It was a photo-based business model which then moved to the activities like sharing some creative arts, interior designs and fashion ideas.
+Pinterest initially operated with a photo-based business model and expanded its offerings to share creative arts, interior designs, and fashion ideas.
 This active shift allowed Pinterest to diversify its platform and cater to a wider range of user interests and needs.

-Pinterest not only made revenue but crossed $100 million in 2015 which then went up to grow by $300 million in 2016 a three-fold increase.
-Pinterest has created a lucrative environment serving a specific need and found opportunities in the similar segment
+Pinterest made revenue and crossed $100 million in 2015, which grew by $300 million in 2016, a three-fold increase.
+Pinterest has created a lucrative environment serving a specific need and found opportunities in a similar segment.

 Competitive Advantage Example – 4

-Now let us look at three similar companies which even after being a similar standout, Google, Facebook, and LinkedIn.
+Now let us look at three similar companies, which, even after being a similar standouts, are Google, Facebook, and LinkedIn.

 Google stands out for being an effective search engine for the internet.
-Google was able to succeed because of the style, market positioning, innovation, and the network effect
+Google succeeded because of its style, market positioning, innovation, and network effect.

 Facebook is the biggest competitor of Facebook.
-One strong competitive advantage that Facebook has over Google is that of the network effect.
-Which then lead to innovation, free advertisement business and giving the way for personalized content
+One strong competitive advantage that Facebook has over Google is the network effect.
+This then leads to innovation, free advertisement business, and giving way for personalized content.

-LinkedIn, on the other hand, is not like the conventional social media.
-Its main focus is on business professional and this is their competitive advantage.
+LinkedIn, on the other hand, is not like conventional social media.
+Its main focus is on business professionals, which is their competitive advantage.
 LinkedIn is known for being a niche media network.

-All these companies being in the similar line and competitors are still surviving and making good growing revenues
+All these companies are in a similar line, and competitors are still surviving and making good growing revenues.

-While looking at a competitive advantage it is also required that we look at a comparative advantage.
-Both these concepts are linked to each other but are not the same
+While looking at a competitive advantage, we must also look at a comparative advantage.
+Although these concepts are interconnected, it is important to note that they are not identical.

-A comparative advantage can help the company in getting a competitive advantage.
-However, even after having a good comparative advantage does not necessarily mean that it will have a competitive advantage
+Comparative advantage can help the company in getting a competitive advantage.
+However, even having a good comparative advantage does not necessarily mean that it will have a competitive advantage.

 This has been a guide to the Competitive Advantage Example.
-Here we discuss the overview and Examples of Competitive Advantage along with a detailed explanation.
+Here we discuss the overview and Examples of Competitive Advantage and a detailed explanation.
 You can also go through our other suggested articles to learn more –